 - 100 tailored speeches

-During her year of service, Alice also provides educational programming, in conjunction with the Wisconsin Milk Marketing Board, to 10,000 4th graders.
+During her year of service, Alice also provides educational programming, in conjunction with the Dairy Farmers of Wisconsin, to thousands of Wisconsin grade-school children.

 For additional information on the Alice in Dairyland program or to schedule a media interview or presentation from Alice, contact us at: